-In 2011, the members of the Board of Directors of Topsil received a fixed annual remuneration of DKK 150,000 for the financial year 2010.
-The Chairman received double remuneration and the Deputy Chairman one and a half times the basic remuneration for their extended Board tasks.
-The members of the Audit Committee received DKK 37,500 and the chairman received double that amount.
-Total remuneration to the Board of Directors came to DKK 1.3 million, as specified in a separate note to the annual report.
+In 2012, the members of the Board of Directors of Topsil each received a fixed annual remuneration of DKK 200,000 for the financial year 2011.
+The Chairman received two and a half times the basic remuneration and the Deputy Chairman 1.75 times the basic remuneration for their additional Board duties.
+The members of the Audit Committee received DKK 50,000 and the Chairman received double that amount.
+The members of the Committee will not receive separate remuneration for their work in subsidiaries or on the Nomination and Remuneration Committees.

+Total remuneration to the Board of Directors came to DKK 1.8 million, as specified in a separate note to the annual report.